Starter Code

 $

-$# Generate a gateway API key (save this — you'll need it in Moveworks Setup)
+$# Generate a gateway API key (save this.
+You'll need it in Moveworks Setup)

 >python -c "import secrets; print(secrets.token_hex(32))"